piotrszmydki/osa/README.md

 openstack-ansible setup-openstack.yml

-or openstack-ansible setup-evrything.yml (for first time better choice is enter 3 commands)
+or openstack-ansible setup-evrything.yml (for first time better choice is enter 3 commands one by one)

 If somthings goes wrong: